rcbops/opencenter-install-scripts/README.md

 * Either of these:
   * supernova configured and an environment variable exported NOVA="supernova your-env"
   * nova env variables set in ~/csrc.
+  * nova env variables already sourced
 * Up to date versions of bash & sed - this may require updating on OSX
+* Either of these:
   * ~/.ssh/authorized_keys file exists, containing your key.
+  * Use -pk= or --public-key= to set the location of your key file.

 Installing individual servers
 -----------------------